AriFordsham/GHCWiki/safe-haskell.md

 - The `OverlappingInstances` extension can be used to violate semantic consistency, because malicious code could redefine a type instance (by containing a more specific instance definition) in a way that changes the behaviour of code importing the untrusted module.
 The extension is not disabled under `-XSafe` or `-XSafeLanguage`, instead it just requires that Overlapping instance declarations must either all reside in modules compiled without -XSafe, or else all reside in the same module.

-- Likewise, `RULES` and `SPECIALIZE` pragmas can change the behavior of trusted code in unanticipated ways, violating semantic consistency.
+- Likewise, the `RULES` pragma can change the behavior of trusted code in unanticipated ways, violating semantic consistency.

 - `OPTIONS_GHC` is dangerous in unfiltered form.
 Among other things, it could use `-trust` to trust packages the invoking user doesn't in fact trust.